 Students interested in the pre-occupational therapy career advising track must obtain a bachelor’s degree and complete the necessary prerequisites for the occupational therapy doctorate program.
 Students interested in occupational therapy should consult with a pre-professional health career adviser to learn about requirements that are specific to the program and/or school to which they hope to apply.

 Declaration of the pre-occupational therapy career advising track through VCU Career Services - Pre-Professional Health Career Advising does not constitute admission to the occupational therapy doctorate program in VCU’s College of Health Professions.
 Students must apply separately to the occupational therapy program/school of their choice at the appropriate time.

 Students with an interest in preparing for the occupational therapy doctorate program must declare an academic major and should declare and maintain their pre-occupational therapy career advising track.
 Students do not earn a pre-occupational therapy degree.
 Students unsure of their academic majors initially should clarify their academic interests through regular conversations with their academic adviser and pre-professional health career adviser.
 Those in the pre-occupational therapy advising track are encouraged to major in fields of greatest interest to them.
-To declare a pre-occupational therapy career advising track, see the Pre-Professional Health Hub.
+To declare a pre-occupational therapy career advising track, see the Pre-Professional Health Hub in Canvas.

 Prerequisites for the VCU occupational therapy doctorate program

 Students intending to enroll in the VCU occupational therapy doctorate program must complete a bachelor’s degree before entering, as well as declaring and maintaining their pre-occupational therapy advising track.
 It is recommended that applicants select a challenging course load of science and math courses each semester to ensure adequate preparation for the academic rigor of the occupational therapy program.